davorg/morethancode-book/chapters/know-your-tools.md

 often seem to use [Notepad++](https://notepad-plus-plus.org/) and [Sublime Text](https://www.sublimetext.com/) is popular on MacOS.

+Programmer's Editor

+* Use a real programmer's editor
+* Get to know the features
+* Take time to become an expert
+* You will save time in the end

+Editor Features

+* Syntax highlighting
+* Auto-complete
+* Indentation
+* Folding

+IDE Features

+* Deeper knowledge of languages
+* Compile / run
+* Debugging
+* Source code control
+* Multi-file projects

+More Features

+* Everything is configurable
+* Everything is extensible
+* Everything is programmable

 ## Operating system

 Your operating system is the interface between you and the processing power